1958: “Jailhouse Rock” by Elvis Presley became his second #1 in Britain and the first single to enter the UK chart at the top spot.

 1958: The Quarrymen, billed as The Quarrymen Skiffle Group, performed at Liverpool’s Cavern Club for the first time with Paul McCartney.

 1961: The Beatles officially signed a contract with manager Brian Epstein.
-Epstein’s signature was not on the contract, however, and he vowed not to sign it until he had obtained a record deal for the group.
+Epstein’s signature was not on the contract, however, and he vowed not to sign it until he obtained a record deal for the group.
 He immediately gave the band a better stage presentation, with matching suits and bows to audiences.
 The agreement also had Epstein receiving 25% of the group’s gross earnings, far above the normal of 10%.
-Epstein secured the band a recording contract and in October of 1962, a new management contract was drawn up and signed by both Epstein and the Beatles.
+Epstein secured the band a recording contract and in October 1962, a new management contract was drawn up and signed by both Epstein and the Beatles.

 1965: Gerry and the Pacemakers’ first film Ferry Cross The Mersey had its Liverpool premiere at the Odeon Theater.
 It was the first rock musical filmed on-location in Liverpool and the era’s only film document of the Merseybeat scene, with the hit title track written specifically for the film.

 1966: Aretha Franklin released “Tighten Up Your Tie, Button Up Your Jacket (Make It For The Door)” from her ninth studio album, Take It Like You Give It.

 1966: Los Angeles-based band Love began four days of sessions in which they recorded ten of the fourteen tracks for their self-titled debut album.
 The LP was also one of the first rock albums released by the Elektra Records label.